Andrtsit/Andrtsit/README.md

 ## Hi there, I'm Andreas 👋

 I'm a junior web developer transitioning from a background in History & Archaeology to a career in software development.
-Over the past year, I've immersed myself in web-development,studying and building projects that emphasize clean, maintainable code and a solid understanding of core technologies.
+Over the past year, I've immersed myself in web-development, studying and building projects that emphasize clean, maintainable code.

 ---

 ## 🚀 About Me

-* 💻 1+ year of dedicated study in web development
+- 💻 1+ year of dedicated web development study
-* 🌐 Passionate about building beautiful, responsive web apps
+- 🌐 Fascinated by beautiful, responsive web apps and interactive UI
+- 🧑‍💻 Always eager to learn new tools and frameworks
-* 🚀 Seeking my first role as a **Junior Web Developer**
+- 🚀 Actively seeking a job as a **Junior Web Developer**
+- ✍️ Currently learning: Jest, TypeScript, Next.js, and more advanced React concepts

 ---

 ## 🔧 Skills & Technologies

-* **Frontend:** HTML , CSS(+Sass) , Vanilla JS , React JS ,Tailwind
+* **Frontend:** HTML , CSS , Vanilla JS , React JS ,Tailwind
 * **Tools:** Git & GitHub, Unix/Linux, npm/yarn
 * **Design:** Basic UI/UX principles, Figma
-* **Other:** APIs,Vite
+* **Other:** Redux, APIs,Vite,SCSS

 ---